jvt2/OnlineCourseApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+How to start online-course-app test environment

+Start the Server: First, make sure your MySQL server is running.
+Then, start your Express server by running node server.js in your terminal.
+Make sure there are no errors in the console.

+Start the React App: In a separate terminal window, navigate to your React app directory and start it using npm start or yarn start.
+This should open your app in a web browser.

+to connect SQL Shell
+TYPE

+ MySQL  JS > '\connect your_username@localhost'

+to change to out of js into sql

+\sql

+to show the tables in the db

+show tables;

+Now to view the table

+Run the following SQL query:

+SELECT * FROM mysql.table_name;

+This query will return all of the users in the MySQL user table.

+To check for a specific user, you can use the following SQL query:

+SELECT * FROM mysql.user WHERE user='username';

+Replace username with the name of the user you want to check.

+To filter the results, you can use the WHERE clause to specify the columns you want to return.
+For example, the following query will return the username, host, and password for all users:

+SELECT user, host, password FROM mysql.user;
 In the project directory, you can run:

 ### `npm start`